clint betts

 I began to cry.

-Exhaustion must have claimed me; I woke to tear-crusted cheeks and morning light, crawling out to check if school attendance was required after an apocalypse.
+Exhaustion must have claimed me; I woke to tear-crusted cheeks and morning light, crawling out to check if school attendance was required post-apocalypse.
 My brother was already up, cranking a Rage track on our Magnavox CD player, oblivious to the ruin.

-“Some of those that work the forces are the same that burn crosses," lead singer Zack de la Rocha snarled, looping into "Killing in the name of!"
-My brother headbanged like it was just another Tuesday, prepping for the day as if our Eden hadn't tasted forbidden fruit.
+“Some of those that work the forces are the same that burn crosses,” lead singer Zack de la Rocha snarled, looping into “Killing in the Name!”
+My brother headbanged like it was just another Tuesday, prepping for school as if our Eden hadn’t tasted forbidden fruit.

 I paused, listening.
-The riffs captivated me — the instrumentals appealing to sharp musical tastes developed over six months of grueling piano lessons.
+The riffs captivated me, the instrumentals appealing to sharp musical tastes developed over six months of grueling piano lessons.
 But the words?
-An endless snarl: "And now you do what they told ya... now you're under their thumb."
-Then, pardon my French: "F— you, I won't do what you tell me!"
+An endless snarl: “And now you do what they told ya... now you’re under control.”
+Then, pardon my French: “F— you, I won’t do what you tell me!”
 I get what all the fuss is about, I thought.

 In truth, the concert played out as concerts often do.
 A smattering of underage drinking tickets, a few out-of-towners urinating on lawns, and a fair amount of reefer wafting in the air.
 An ordinance was passed soon after, slamming the fairgrounds shut to all future concerts.
 To this day, only fairs, rodeos, and 4-H shows grace the venue.

-From that day on, I began eyeing grown-ups’ warnings with a squint.
-We’d been promised mayhem and blood-stained streets, but all we got was a lousy traffic jam and lawns caked in urine.
+From that day on, I began eyeing grown-ups' intuition with a squint.
+We’d been promised mayhem and blood-stained streets, but all we got was a traffic jam and urine-caked lawns.
 It was an important night.

 It was a night of rage.